 E-Mail.
 Special problems are presented by electronic mail (E-mail).
-While a print-out of E-mail is considered to be an original for purposes of the best evidence rule, TRE 1101(3), there can still be severe complications surrounding proof of the authorship of an E-mail message, and the accuracy of the permanent record of the E-mail transmission.
+While a print-out of E-mail is considered to be an original for purposes of the best evidence rule, TRE 1101(3), e-mail will almost always be hearsay.
+And there can be complications surrounding proof of the authorship of an E-mail message, and the accuracy of the permanent record of the E-mail transmission.
 On some systems it is possible to falsely attribute E-mail to another sender.
 On Internet E-Mail, there is no safeguard to avoid false attribution of E-Mail, other than an encrypted electronic signature.
-"GodMail": Authentication and Admissibility of Electronic Mail in Federal Courts, 34 Am.
+See "GodMail": Authentication and Admissibility of Electronic Mail in Federal Courts, 34 Am.
 CRIM.
 L. REV. 1387 (1997); Thomas, Legal Responses to Commercial Transactions Employing Novel Communications Media, 90 MICH.
 L. REV. 1145 (1992); Peritz, Computer Data and Reliability: A Call for Authentication of Business Records Under the Federal Rules of Evidence, 80 Nw.
 U.L.
-REV. 956 (1986).
+Rev. 956 (1986).